RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 Once you have the settings how you like them, you can just type `orca` in a terminal to start the screen reader in subsequent sessions.
 To stop Orca, press <kbd>Ctrl-C</kbd> in the same terminal window in which you started it.
 Or you can use the keyboard shortcut <kbd>Windows-Alt-S</kbd> (or the equivalent keys on your keyboard, like <kbd>Command-Opt-S</kbd> on a Mac) to toggle Orca on and off.

 **Note:** If you have a web browser running when you start Orca, you must restart it before the screen reader will work properly with it.

+## Mobile screen readers

+On mobile devices, you will use touchscreen gestures and taps instead of a keyboard to navigate the page and activate interactive elements.
+For basic navigation, you can swipe right, left, up, and down with one finger to move forward and backward through the page, and then double-tap to activate form controls and links.
+Each platform has many other gestures for more advanced navigation.
+View the linked gesture shortcuts pages within each section for more guidance.